 2. The AEC administers the conduct of federal elections under the provisions of the Commonwealth Electoral Act 1918 (the Act).

 3. This Backgrounder provides introductory information in relation to offences under the Act relevant to polling.
 More information on some of the offences discussed below, or on those not directly relevant to polling activities, is contained in other Electoral Backgrounders.

 4. Readers should not rely on the information in this document as a statement of how the law will apply in any particular case.
 Accordingly, if you are in doubt about the interpretation of the law in particular circumstances you should seek your own independent legal advice.

-7. An elector is guilty of an offence if the elector fails to vote at an election unless they have a valid and sufficient reason.
-For more information on compulsory voting see Electoral Backgrounder No. 17, 'Compulsory Voting'.
+6. An elector is guilty of an offence if the elector fails to vote at an election unless they have a valid and sufficient reason.
+For more information on compulsory voting see Electoral Backgrounder: Compulsory voting.

-However, the effect of sections 231, 233 and 234 is that the voter is actually required to take the issued ballot paper(s) and to retire to the polling booth to mark their vote.
+7. However, the effect of sections 231, 233 and 234 is that the voter is actually required to take the issued ballot paper(s) and to retire to the polling booth to mark their vote.
 It is not sufficient compliance to merely have your name marked off and then to leave the polling booth.

 9. A person who is the proprietor of, or an employee of the proprietor of, a hospital or nursing home must not do anything with the intention of influencing the vote of a patient in, or resident at, the hospital or nursing home.

 10. A person found guilty of this offence will be liable of a penalty of imprisonment for six months, or 10 penalty units, or both.

 11. A person must not ask for, receive or obtain any property or benefit of any kind for themselves or any other person on an understanding that any vote of the person will be influenced or affected.

 12. A person found guilty of this offence will be liable of a penalty of imprisonment for two years, or 50 penalty units, or both.